tipofyzik/Godot_InputProcess_CSharp/README.md

 }

 ```
 So, every tick the engine check 4 conditions in the worst case.
 Now, imagine that you have 3 entities and they also have for 2 conditions each.
 So, every tick Godot checks 4+3*2=10 conditions in the worst case.
 In short, the larger your game, the more conditions the game engine checks.
 I want to optimize this process by implementing the InputHandler class that would take an input and then send the corresponding signal to the game entities (for example, player).
+It will reduce engine load since this special class will have no more than a small constant number of if-statements

 ## Implementation
 **Code is written in C#, you can transfer it in gd-script (Godot built-in language).**